-The Franklin Institute of Wellness’ research team is conducting a clinical trial on the use of essential oils for morning sickness and overall quality of life among women in early pregnancy.
+The Franklin Institute of Wellness’ research team is conducting a clinical trial on the use of essential oils for nausea, vomiting, and overall quality of life among women in early pregnancy.

 “THE EFFECTS OF AROMATHERAPY ON MORNING SICKNESS AND QUALITY OF LIFE IN EARLY PREGNANCY“